 In the leisure pool swimming 20 yards a mile is 44 laps or 88 lengths.

-1 Competition Pool 1 Leisure Pool 1 Warm Water Therapy Pool
+We have three pools available at the Christiansburg Aquatic Center: 1 Competition Pool, 1 Leisure Pool and 1 Warm Water Therapy Pool.

 The leisure pool is 20 yards.

 Yes, the one meter spring board will be open during specific swimming hours for use by the public.
 The platforms will not be open to the public except during special events like Tackle the Tower.
 To view hours, visit this link.